• Home

 • Research films that have been produced within their sector

-Once you have met with you client and have generated some ideas it’s time to prepare a creative treatment so that you can present your ideas back to the client.
+Once you have met with your client and have generated some ideas, it’s time to prepare a creative treatment so that you can present your ideas back to the client.
 We’ve found that there are loads of creative resources online to help you structure your treatment.
 Make sure that you find links, photos or use illustrations so that the client can ‘visualize’ your proposed concept.
-Unless they have experience with prior video productions, chances are high it will be extremely difficult for them to visualize your ideas if you do not provide
+Unless they have experience with prior video productions, chances are high it will be extremely difficult for them to visualize your ideas if you do not provide adequate resources for them.
+People who don’t have any experience with TV and video aren’t tuned in with how to visualize concepts and words, so helps them as much as you can.

 Pre – Production

-Before moving into production we would strongly advise you to make sure that you prepare a script and shooting schedule and that you get this approved by the client.
+Before moving into the production stage, we would strongly advise you to make sure that you prepare a script and shooting schedule and that you get this approved by the client.

-Before shooting we always do a recce so that we can check out the location.
-Something may look great online or in a photo but unless you visit the place yourself you can’t guarantee that it will be suitable for filming.
-For example, I’ve found air conditioning units can be problematic and has resulted in us having to change locations.
+Before shooting, we always do a recce so that we can check out the location.
+Something may look great online or in a photo, but unless you visit the place yourself, you can’t guarantee that it will be suitable for filming.
+There are lots of details and potential problems to watch out for.
+For example, I’ve found air conditioning units can be problematic, both ugly and noisy, and this has resulted in us having to change locations.

 Tips For Creating & Producing a Quality Film